cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 }
 ```

 How can you _guess_ the order of elements?
-Easy, you created them in this order.
-Alternatively, you can _peek_ by using Visual Studio Code and:
+Easily, as you created them in this order.
+Alternatively, you can _peek_ by using Visual Studio Code:

-1. Putting a breakpoint after `event := events[0]`.
+1. Put a breakpoint after `event := events[0]`.
-2. Running this test in **debug mode**, by right-clicking the green arrow next to the test name.
+2. Run this test in **debug mode**: right-click the green arrow next to the test name.
-3. Observing the live values on the left.
+3. Observe the live values on the left.

 ![Live values of event in debug mode](/go_test_debug_event_attributes.PNG)

-Now, about the event emitted during a move.
-It may seem a bit unexpected.
-In a _move_ unit test, two actions happen, a _create_ and a _move_.
-However, in the setup of this test, you do not create blocks, but instead _only_ hit your keeper.
-So the context collects events but does not flush them.
-This is why you need to test only for the latter attributes, and verify an array slice that discards the events that originate from the _create_ action: `event.Attributes[6:]`.
-This gives the test:
+The event emitted during a move may seem unexpected.
+In a _move_ unit test, two actions occur: a _create_, and a _move_.
+However, in the setup of this test you do not create blocks but _only_ hit your keeper.
+Therefore the context collects events but does not flush them.
+This is why you need to test only for the latter attributes, and verify an array slice that discards events that originate from the _create_ action: `event.Attributes[6:]`.
+This gives the following test:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/f026b947/x/checkers/keeper/msg_server_play_move_test.go#L127-L152]
 func TestPlayMoveEmitted(t *testing.T) {